cf73/ces2021/content/collections/pages/home.md

     happy_verb: 'We Grow'
     type: image
     enabled: true
-welcome_line: 'Welcome to Cambridge-Ellis School'
+welcome_line: 'Welcome to Cambridge-Ellis School!'
 at_a_glance:
   -
     number: '40'